What is the Seita Scholarship?

 - Amazing staff members in other WMU departments and programs

-The Seita Scholars program staff and Seita Scholars peer leaders work to level the playing field in seven life domains.
+The Seita Scholars program staff and Seita Scholars peer mentors work to level the playing field in seven life domains.
 Some examples of challenges faced by college students from foster care are:

 - Academics: Foster youth change high schools twice as often as non-foster youth, and as a result are more likely to be behind in English, math and science; trauma from childhood can compromise memory and ability to pay attention, thus interfering with learning.

 - Finances: Foster youth are at a higher risk for identity theft; they are less likely to name someone that can lend them $50 to cover a money crisis; they also have difficulty identifying supports who are willing to co-sign loans.

 - Housing: Foster youth often have no home to return to during semester breaks when the residence halls close.

 - Physical and mental health: Foster youth are more likely to have ongoing health issues stemming from conditions of childhood and the foster-care experience; they have often missed out on the important information about nutrition, exercise and rest to support good health.